CCurl/c4/README.md

 - These primitves ARE NOT case sensitive (DUP = dup = Dup).
 - User-defined words ARE case sensitive.
 - The dictionary is separated from the CODE.
-- There is no ELSE, only IF/THEN.
-This is consistent with ColorForth.
 - A dictionary entry looks like this: (xt,flags,lexicon,word-len,word(15),null terminator).
 - The maximum length of a word is configurable. (#define NAME_LEN xx)
 - To save space, code addresses are 2 bytes, so code space is limited to 16 bits (64kb).